Jose Trevino Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 27th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings put together by the Guardians pitching staff ranks last in the league.

-- The Guardians have the 13th-ranked team ERA among all league pitching staffs (4.06).
+- The Guardians' 3.99 team ERA ranks 12th among all league pitching staffs.

-- The Guardians give up the seventh-fewest home runs in baseball (26 total, 0.9 per game).
+- Guardians pitchers combine to surrender 27 home runs (0.9 per game), the seventh-fewest in baseball.

-- Quantrill (1-2 with a 5.40 ERA and 15 strikeouts in 25 2/3 innings pitched) gets the start for the Guardians, his sixth of the season.
+- The Guardians will look to Bibee (1-0) in his second start of the season.

-- His last time out was on Monday against the Colorado Rockies, when the right-hander went 3 1/3 innings, surrendering five earned runs while giving up eight hits.
+- His last time out came on Wednesday against the Colorado Rockies, when the righty went 5 2/3 innings, surrendering one earned run while allowing six hits.

-- The 28-year-old has an ERA of 5.40, with 5.4 strikeouts per nine innings, in five games this season.
-Opponents are hitting .303 against him.

 © 2023 Data Skrive.
 All rights reserved.